meiqua/6DPose/cxxLCHF/readme.md

 some case, this will break spread func.
 We change step1() to cols then it works fine
 3. for normals extraction, if we have no zero padding(found via trial and error T_T), which is our case when using patches, all normals will become 0.
 We pad it first then crop at last.
+strange proto bug, make twice then everything is OK